 The UK’s policy on state aid and subsidies has not yet been defined.

-From 1 January 2021, identifying and evaluating the commercial, financial, legal and regulatory and other risks associated with a transaction, are as important as ever.
+Since the end of the transition period, identifying and evaluating the commercial, financial, legal and regulatory and other risks associated with a transaction, are as important as ever.

 Brexit - together with the impact of COVID-19 – may mean that due diligence and transaction risk assessment are more complex and/or take longer than planned.